ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/restrict-example-sve2.md

         ret
 ```

 This is a huge improvement!
-Code size reduction is down from 30 lines to 14, less than half the original size.
-In both cases, you will note that the main loop (`.L4` in the former case, `.L3` in the latter) is exactly the same, but the entry and exit code of the function are very much simplified.
-The compiler was able to distinguish that the memory pointed by `in` does not overlap with memory pointed by `out`, it was able to simplify the code by eliminating the scalar loop and remove the associated code that checked if it needed to enter it.
+The code size is down from 30 lines to 14, less than half of the original size.
+In both cases, note that the main loop (`.L4` in the former case, `.L3` in the latter) is exactly the same, but the entry and exit code of the function is very much simplified.
+The compiler was able to distinguish that the memory pointed by `in` does not overlap with memory pointed by `out`, it was able to simplify the code by eliminating the scalar loop, and also remove the associated code that checked if it needed to enter it.

-But I can almost hear the question: "Why is that important if the main loop is still the same?"
+Why is this important if the main loop is still the same?
-And it is a right question.
-The answer is this:

 If your function is going to be called once and run over tens of billions of elements, then saving a few instructions before and after the main loop does not really matter.

-But if your function is called on smaller sizes millions or even *billions* of times, then saving a few instructions in this function means we are saving a few *billions* of instructions total, which means less time to spend running on the CPU and less energy wasted.
+But, if your function is going to be called on smaller sizes or even *billions* of times, then saving a few instructions in this function means we are saving a few *billions* of instructions in total, which means less time spent running on the CPU and less energy wasted.